MenuchaS/AI_agent_Team/README.md

-# 🤖 AI Team Manager – SOW Task Automation
+ 🤖 AI Team Manager – Automate Task Execution from SOW Documents

 An AI-powered team coordination platform for automating task execution from a structured Statement of Work (SOW) document.
 This system leverages an AI agent team, orchestrated through MCP (Model Context Protocol), with a modern web UI and detailed activity tracking.